 In Orillia, Raising the Roof will be renovating the vacant commercial space on the second storey of the Canada Post building in downtown Orillia into 20 units of housing and adding a third storey with an additional 20 units of housing.
 24 of the 40 units of housing will be made available to women and their children who have fled domestic violence and now are in need of permanent affordable housing.
-The Lighthouse and Redwood Park Communities will provide ongoing property management and holistic tenant supports.
+Redwood Park Communities will provide ongoing property management and holistic tenant supports.

 Through the Orillia project, the social enterprise contractor, Community Builders, will provide hands-on training, employment and wraparound supports to 50+ youth with barriers to employment.
 Based on past projects, we expect that 85% of the trainees will obtain apprenticeships and other full time employment in the construction sector.

 Raising the Roof is applying to the Rapid Housing Initiative for this project.
 If that application is successful, all 40 units will be made available at very deeply affordable rates with extensive wraparound supports from Redwood Park Communities.

 people with barriers to employment who will receive training, employment and support during the project construction

 women and children who are experiencing homelessness or are at risk of homelessness who will have safe, comfortable homes with supports

 people whose lives have been changed through full time employment in the trades and affordable housing with supports through the Reside program so far (and we're just getting started!)